Key takeaways:

 - Do a UCC filing search by using the NASS public UCC search tool.

-If you don’t want, or are unable, to have a lien placed on your assets, you may still have a few options to get financing.
-You’ll need to determine if it’s a requirement for the specific loan you’re trying to get and whether other types of loans may not have a UCC filing requirement.
+If you’re looking for options other than having a lien placed on your assets, there are few ways to potentially get financing.
+To do so, you’ll need to determine if it’s a requirement for the specific loan you’re trying to get and whether other types of loans may not have a UCC filing requirement.

 - If a UCC lien is required on a case-by-case basis but the lender is asking you for it and your business credit or finances aren’t strong enough to warrant loan approval without the security of a UCC lien, try asking the lender if you can forgo the lien requirement if you strengthen other areas of your loan application.
 Some examples may include placing a larger down payment or improving your credit score.